-Rajendra Shroff – The University of Hong Kong, HKU
+Rajendra Shroff (India) – The University of Hong Kong, HKU

 Rajendra Shoff is an alumnus of the HKU MBA.
 He told MBAGRADSCHOOLS why this program is different, the benefits of a diverse intake, and receiving advice that you simply can’t get from a Google search.

 Why did you decide to do the MBA at the University of Hong Kong?

 I decided to choose the University of Hong Kong simply because I had heard very good things about it.
 I had also heard that in addition to a finance specialization, they were really covering the intersection of technology and business – and I felt that’s where I really wanted to be.